 Perception of the internal state: measurement of variables internal to the system that are used to control the robot.
 For instance, joint position.

 Role of sensors in a robot

-Perception of the external state: measurement of variables characterizeing the working environment.
-For instance, distance, proximity, force.
+- Sensing the external state

+(exteroception): measurement

+of variables characterizing the

+working environment.

+- Examples: